-My name is Christy Smith and I am the newest advocacy organizer for the Safe Routes to School National Partnership in the State of Tennessee.
-Prior to coming to the National Partnership I worked as a public health educator where I taught people of all ages and stages of life how to safely walk, ride and drive.
-I’ve also worked for the nonprofit organizations The Boys & Girls Clubs and the Y, two agencies that share a passion with the National Partnership for working with people from all socio-economic backgrounds.
+My name is Christy Smith and I am the newest advocacy organizer for the Safe Routes Partnership in the State of Tennessee.
+Prior to coming to the Safe Routes Partnership I worked as a public health educator where I taught people of all ages and stages of life how to safely walk, ride and drive.
+I’ve also worked for the nonprofit organizations The Boys & Girls Clubs and the Y, two agencies that share a passion with the Safe Routes Partnership for working with people from all socio-economic backgrounds.
 I believe that being safe and healthy is something that everyone deserves--no matter where they live, work and play.

 I took for granted, growing up, that I could walk safely in my neighborhood.
 I rode my bicycle to elementary school and my parents did not worry about me being safe.
 In high school I used my bicycle as my main form of transportation, even riding my bicycle to my driver’s education classes.
 I took my bicycle and fearlessness about riding with me to college where I preferred to get around campus on foot or bicycle.
 I liked the freedom that self-powered transportation gave me.
 It meant I could come and go at my own pace.
 I even chose a major in a field that is focused on health: Exercise Science.